ABBush2001/SpookyJam2022/README.md

 # SpookyJam2022

-This Unity game, titled *The Descent*. was made as a submission for the [Spooky 2D Jam 2022](https://itch.io/jam/spooky-2d-jam-2022) 48 hour Game Jam.
+This Unity game, titled *The Descent*, was made as a submission for the [Spooky 2D Jam 2022](https://itch.io/jam/spooky-2d-jam-2022) 48 hour Game Jam.
 Playable in a web browser, you can find the link to play this title [here.](https://nipshot.itch.io/the-descent)

 ## Resources Used